WiktorOgrodnik/RaspberryPi-Remote-Thermometer/README.md

 sudo apt update && sudo apt install nodejs -y
 ```

 Now you need to configure crontabs.
-By default my device log data to history every hour and updating "live" data every 10 minutes (it is done this way, becouse reading data from DHT may take up to a few seconds and we don't want to waiting so long on every page refresh).
+By default my device log data to history every hour and updating "live" data every 10 minutes (it is done this way because reading data from DHT may take up to a few seconds and we don't want to wait so long on every page refresh).

 To set this behaviour type: